 5. Apply Cold Packs to Your Swollen Feet

-Give your piggies and feet a nice cold feeling and apply ice packs off and on when they are swollen.
+Give your piggies a nice cold feeling and apply ice packs off and on every 15 minutes or so when they are swollen.

 Another great way to reduce swelling after a c-section is to limit your standing.

 Standing upright in one spot isn’t good when your feet are already swollen.